Brace yourself for a wave of biotech layoffs

 Biotech layoffs

-In the ever-evolving field of biotechnology spearheaded by discoveries that fuel therapeutic success, of late, the industry is taking measures to optimize the workforce amid economic uncertainty.
-Or to put it plainly, the biotech industry is now faced with a string of layoffs.
-And following the lead of big pharmas like AbbVie and Bristol Myers Squibb last year, are companies like U.S.-based gene therapy company Encoded Therapeutics, which has made the decision to let go of nearly 10% of its staff.
+In the ever-evolving field of biotechnology, spearheaded by discoveries that fuel therapeutic success, the last couple of years have seen the industry taking measures to ‘optimize the workforce’ amid economic uncertainty.
+Or to put it plainly, the biotech industry has been faced with a string of layoffs.

 Besides, the collapse of the Silicon Valley Bank “was a pretty big punch in the gut,” explained Varshney, but added that the U.S. government prevented what would have been a catastrophe for innovation.